GoogleChrome/web.dev/src/site/content/en/learn/css/spacing/index.md

 {% Img
 src="image/VbAJIREinuYvovrBzzvEyZOpw5w1/oBvH9AMffeuMAy9XYLYF.png",
-alt="The word “Trouble” running downwards with T, R, B and L extending to Top, Right, Bottom and Left.
+alt="The word "Trouble" running downwards with T, R, B and L extending to Top, Right, Bottom and Left.
 A box with arrows showing the directions too.", width="800",